asvela/dlc-control/README.md

 ## Toptica DLC pro control

+(Word of caution: This module controls potentially Class 4 lasers.
+Use is entirely on your own risk.)

-Convenience wrapper of Toptica Laser SDK for controlling a Toptica CTL with a DCL pro
+Convenience wrapper of Toptica Laser SDK for controlling a Toptica CTL with a DCL pro.

 Provides a command line programme also, run `python dlccontrol.py -h` to learn more.